This page describes some “best practices” regarding web security, and details CodeIgniter’s internal security features.

 The magic_quotes_runtime directive is turned off during system initialization so that you don’t have to remove slashes when retrieving data from your database.

 Before accepting any data into your application, whether it be POST data from a form submission, COOKIE data, URI data, XML-RPC data, or even data from the SERVER array, you are encouraged to practice this three step approach:

-- Validate the data to ensure it conforms to the correct type, length, size, etc. (sometimes this step can replace step one)
+- Validate the data to ensure it conforms to the correct type, length, size, etc.

 - Filter the data as if it were tainted.